iflames1/mercury-web/README.md

 # Mercury Web
 ##### Use light mode for better experience

-Mercury is a mobile trading application built with Expo React Native for the Stacks (STX) blockchain ecosystem.
+Mercury is a mobile trading application and web built with Expo React Native for the Stacks (STX) blockchain ecosystem.
 It provides essential wallet management and token transaction features in a user-friendly interface.

 ## Features